rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

     > **`cd my-app`**

-2. Specify where the web-server will save your application's php session files by adding the line below to **`./config/ini-settings.php`** file (NOTE that **'/path/to/a/writable/folder'** should be replaced with a path to a folder that is writable by your web-server):

-    > **`ini_set('session.save_path', '/path/to/a/writable/folder');`**

-3. Now run this command to run the built-in php development server:
+2. Now run this command to run the built-in php development server:

     > **`php -S 0.0.0.0:8888 -t public`**

-4. You can then go on to browse to [http://localhost:8888](http://localhost:8888) (your new application's default home-page)
+3. You can then go on to browse to [http://localhost:8888](http://localhost:8888) (your new application's default home-page)

     * **Automatic routing scheme for mapping request urls to methods in Controller classes that are sub-classes of SlimMvcTools\Controllers\BaseController:** urls in the form of
         > `http(s)://server[:port][/][<base-path>/][<controller-name>][/<method-name>][/param1]..[/paramN]`